openconnectivityfoundation/DeviceBuilder/Readme.md

 - add default rt taken from oic/res
 - fix the href
 - replace enum of if from oic/res
-- remove properties: n, value, range, precision, step as commandline option
+- remove properties: n, value, range, precision, step as command line option
 - collapse/replace oneOf of types per property in definition part by the given argument
 - for introspection:
     - remove the x-examples
     - clear the descriptions (e.g. make string empty) merge different output files into 1 swagger file.

-## Optimisations (introspection):
+## Optimizations (introspection):
 - clean descriptions (e.g. make them empty string, so that swagger is still valid)
 - removal of x-examples